icefoxen/isildur/README.md

 name and a disclaimer in the readme.
 Other people might also pretend to mirror a crate but produce mimic crates that contain malware.
-Because the crates.io checksum for a crate file includes the `Cargo.toml` file when calculating its hash, the republished crates created by this tool will have a different checksum than the original, making it more difficult to detect this kind of attack.
+Because the crates.io checksum for a crate file includes the `Cargo.toml` file when calculating its hash, and this tool has to modify the `Cargo.toml` to update the crate's name, the republished crates created by this tool will have a different checksum than the original.
+That makes it more difficult (though still not impossible) to detect this kind of attack.
 Make sure you trust your sources!